Stochastic leverage effect in high-frequency data: a Fourier based analysis: Abstract

 \section{Abstract}

-We analyse the stochastic leverage effect, which is defined as the instantaneous correlation between the returns and their related volatility increments, in a stochastic volatility model set-up.
-We define a novel estimator of the effect which is based on a pre-estimation of the Fourier coefficients of the return and of the volatility process as defined in Malliavin and Mancino (2002).
-We establish the consistency of the estimator and we analyse its finite sample performance in the presence of microstructure noise contamination.
-When applying our methodology to real data, our results provide evidence of the presence of the stochastic leverage effect.
+The stochastic leverage effect, defined as the standardized covariation between the returns and their related volatility, is analyzed in a stochastic volatility model set-up.
+A novel estimator of the effect is defined using a pre-estimation of the Fourier coefficients of the return and the volatility processes.
+The consistency of the estimator is proven.
+Moreover, its finite sample properties are studied in the presence of microstructure noise effects.
+The Fourier methodology is applied to S\&P500 futures prices to investigate the magnitude of the stochastic leverage effect detectable at high-frequency.

 {\bf JEL Classification: } C13, C14, C51, C58

 {\it Keywords: } Fourier analysis, leverage effect, high-frequency data, microstructure noise